GuYuIMUST/STI/README.md

 ## Usage
-To run our code, you only need one GeForce RTX 3090(24G memory).
+To run our code, you may need one GeForce RTX 3090(24G memory).

 #### Train and Eval
 ```bash